 Businesses should familiarize themselves with the ANSI/ASME A13.1 pipe color code standard, which is the industry consensus standard for marking pipes.
 This standard identifies the color of the labels and what those colors mean.
 The following are the main options for this set of standards:

-- Yellow with Black Lettering – This option is used for any pipe that contains flammable liquids and gasses.
+- Yellow with Black Lettering - This option is used for any pipe that contains flammable and oxidizing liquids and gasses.
 This could include gasoline, oils, and many others.

 - Green with White Lettering - Using a green label with white lettering means that the pipe contains potable water.
 It could be used for cooling, feeding boilers, or even going to drinking fountains or sinks.

-- Blue with White Lettering – The blue labels with white lettering are used for pipes that transport compressed air.
+- Blue with White Lettering - Blue labels with white lettering are used for pipes that transport compressed air.

-- Red with White Lettering – This red label with white lettering is used for all fire quenching fluids.
+- Red with White Lettering - Red labels with white lettering are used for all fire-quenching fluids.
 This could include water, but only if the pipe is used just for fire quenching.

-- Orange with Black Lettering – Orange labels with black lettering are for toxic or corrosive fluids.
+- Orange with Black Lettering - Orange labels with black lettering are for toxic, poisonous, or corrosive fluids.
 Most acids will need to use this type of pipe marking.

 - Brown with White Lettering - This option is for all combustible fluids.

-The ANSI/ASME color codes for pipes also leave several color combinations for “user defined” pipes.
-This is important because it allows facilities to plan out certain pipes that don’t fit in with the normal standards.
-It is important to remember, however, that whenever using user-defined pipe markings, people who haven’t been sufficiently trained won’t know what they mean.
+The ANSI/ASME color codes for pipes also leave several color combinations for "user-defined" pipes.
+These color combinations allow facilities to plan out certain pipes that don't fit in with the normal standards.
+It is important to remember, however, that when using user-defined pipe markings, these labels may confuse everyone who has not been sufficiently trained.